TAP-GGC/Pi-AI/README.md

 1. <b>TAP Expo</b> March 5, 2026, Georgia Gwinnett College: to promote the IT field and encourage college students to sign up for TAP.
 2. <b> Atlanta Science Festival (ASF) </b> March 7, 2026 Georgia Gwinnett College: A local event displaying STEM topics to allow young children in the community to learn about the sciences.
 3. <b> ASF @ Atlanta </b> March 21, 2026 Atlanta: On a much larger scale than the GGC event, ASF features universities and brands from around Atlanta to encourage the community to get involved with local clubs, find interest in their future school, and learn about different facets of science such as Information Technology.
 4. <b> Super Saturday </b> April 4, 2026 - Georgia Gwinnett College: An engaging day of demonstrating STEM projects and hands on learning to middle school students.
+5. <b>STaRS</b> April 24, 2026 - Georgia Gwinnett College: A showcase of research projects and innovation throughout the student body, where we hosted live demonstrations of our project to the fellow attendees.
+6. <b>CREATE Conference</b> May 1, 2026 - Georgia Gwinnett College: CREATE hosts different styles of presentations and, similarly to STaRS, showcases research throughout the student body.
+We specifically hosted a short workshop detailing our data findings from pre and post survey data from our outreach workshops throughout the semester.
    <!--<b>Class Workshops</b>, April 13-15, 2021, Georgia Gwinnett College: to promote the IT field to non-IT students.-->

 ## :mag_right: Similar Projects